Science and technology in Botswana: Development of six innovation hubs

 The Botswana Innovation Hub, established in 2012, is Botswana’s flagship hub.
 By the end of 2012, its governing bodies had approved and registered 17 entities to operate in the park.
 These included academic institutions like the University of Botswana and companies active in such diverse areas as custom design and the manufacture of drilling rigs, specialized mining exploration technologies, diamond jewellery design and manufacturing, as well as ICT applications and software.
 By 2013, basic services had been installed on the 57-acre plot in Gaborone, such as water mains and electricity, and the site was ready for intensive development.

 The Information and Technology Division of the Botswana Innovation Hub hosts the Technology Entrepreneurship Programme, which offers support through pre-incubation, incubation and acceleration stages.
 The hub’s five priority focal areas are mining technology, biotechnology, cleantech, ICTs and indigenous knowledge.
 Over 2017–2018, the hub supported more than 100 start-ups.

 In 2018, the hub launched the Botswana Innovation Fund.
 Its first call for proposals led to the allocation of BWP 5.6 million (about US$500 000) in funding to seven projects.
 Among these was the Intelligent Traffic Management System, a smart system that adjusts traffic light periods based on live traffic flow.

 In addition, an education hub has been approved by the Government Implementation Co-ordinating Office, with the objective of developing quality education and research training to make Botswana a regional centre of excellence and promote economic diversification and sustainable growth.
 High unemployment (18.4% in 2013) has been linked to the mismatch between skills development and market needs, together with slow private-sector growth.
 The Botswana Education Hub will be co-ordinating its activities with those of the other five hubs in agriculture, innovation, transport, diamonds and health.

 Science, technology and innovation

 Status of national innovation system

 Botswana is considered as having an evolving national innovation system.
-Botswana was ranked 106th in the Global Innovation Index in 2021, down from 93rd in 2019.
+Botswana was ranked 87th in the Global Innovation Index in 2025.